Transcranial MR-Guided High Intensity Focused Ultrasound

 Before the procedure

-Dr. Shah reviews the patient’s medical records with them.
+We review the patient’s medical records with them.
 The patient then has a computed tomography (CT) scan of their head to determine their skull density ratio (SDR), which will determine whether the patient is a candidate for the procedure.

 Day of the procedure

 During the treatment, the patient may experience nausea or have a falling sensation.
 Antinausea medicine is given prior to the procedure to help alleviate these feelings.
-The patient spends 45-60 minutes in the MRI scanner for the treatment and is evaluated after each ultrasound therapy has been delivered to ensure that the tremor is improving and side effects are not occurring.
+The patient spends 45-60 minutes in the MRI scanner for the treatment and is evaluated after each ultrasound therapy has been delivered, to ensure that the tremor is improving and side effects are not occurring.

 After the procedure